The Ultimate Guide to Drinking Craft Beer in Budapest

 Top Pick: Bohemian Castle by Kecskeméti Brewery – A fragrant German-style bitter brew

 Opening Hours: Mon-Sat: 2PM-2AM, Sun: 2PM-11PM

-The craft beer wave has made it’s way across the Danube to the more local, Buda side of the city.
-If you choose to go with this flow, one spot you that will definitely sweep you off your feet is KEG sörmművház.
+The craft beer wave has made its way across the Danube, to local Buda side of the city.
+If you choose to go with this flow, one spot that will definitely sweep you off your feet is KEG sörmművház.
 This sanctuary for craft beer, like its menu, is pretty sizeable.
 Here you can enjoy a magical selection of beer, crafted by the best Magyar and international breweries.
-The team behind this spot have done an excellent job in creating an ambience where everyone, old and young, can enjoy a relaxing drink.
+The team behind this spot have done an excellent job in creating an ambience.
+Where everyone, old and young, can enjoy a relaxing drink.
 So spoil yourself by making a pilsner pilgrimage to this liquid gold oasis, you won’t regret it.